 Although you should never start your cycle before the cycle start date, you should check-in and review the cycle delivery as soon as possible to ensure accuracy and completeness.
 The cycle fill delivery manifest will show all medications that were delivered and will also highlight what medications could not be delivered, if any, as well as a brief explanation as to why.
 Please review this manifest and contact the pharmacy team with any concerns.
-If necessary, complete a cycle fill discrepancy form, and send it back to the pharmacy to be addressed and corrected prior to your cycle start date.
+Even after cycle fill is delivered, we will continue to actively work on outstanding issues to get them resolved before your cycle start date.